 What is measured irrigation?

 Measured irrigation is an irrigation scheduling technique.

-For conventional drip irrigation systems, the volume of water delivered by a dripper during the irrigation event depends upon the flow rate.
-But for measured irrigation the volume of water delivered by a dripper during the irrigation event is independent of the flow rate.
+For conventional drip irrigation systems, the volume of water delivered by a dripper during the irrigation event depends upon the flow rate and the duration of the irrigation event.
+But for measured irrigation the volume of water delivered by a dripper during the irrigation event is independent of the flow rate and time.